 Homework will be monitored as normal with students being rewarded for completion and making progress, particularly in their ability to apply the new memory techniques to their work.

 Please review your child’s homework, adding notes / comments if you wish.
 Any missed home worked will be reported to you.

 Students will be expected to catch up on missed homework during break / lunchtime or after College, in line with current College policy.

 Homework completed in the KO Workbook will not be marked.
 Staff will continue to mark and give feedback on students' work in line with the current College policy.

-Support for completing homework will be available during break, lunchtime and after College, at the KS3 Homework & Study Support Sessions, Monday - Thursday, 3pm - 4pm, in the ICT Rooms, upstairs in the 500's Block on Gipsy Lane.
-Also, students can always speak to their tutor and of course, use the student guide below.
+Support for completing homework will be available after College, at the KS3 Homework & Study Support Sessions, Monday - Thursday, 3pm - 4pm, in the ICT Rooms, upstairs in the 500's Block on Gipsy Lane.
+Also, students can always speak to their Teachers, Tutor and of course, use the student guide below.